Overview of Erie Home Insurance

 This option comes with the Advantage bundle of the ErieSecure package to help cover costs incurred from dealing with an incident of identity theft.

-Also a part of the Advantage bundle, this option provides for increased limits of coverage for high-value items, such as jewelry or silverware, that fall into the special limits of coverage category.
+Also a part of the Advantage bundle, this option provides for increased limits of coverage for high-value items, such as jewelry, firearms or silverware, which fall into the special limits of coverage category.

 The next bundle up on the list includes increased levels of coverage for trailers, watercraft, debris removal, personal computers and business personal property.